err1nn/portfolio/finalproject.md

 ***

-## PART II - WIREFRAMES, STORYBOARDS AND USER RESEARCH
+## PART II - DESIGN AND USER RESEARCH
 In part II of my final project, I continued constructing and refining the narrative that will take the reader on the journey through my story.
 Built on the initial proposal, I developed the wireframes and storyboards and conducted user interviews with three potential target individuals of my story.

 ### Storyboards with Wireframes